Accessibility for the Working Mathematician: Key concepts

 \begin{itemize} \item Alternative Text \item Alternative Text for Mathematical Formulae \item Alternative Text in Examinations \item Navigation and Headings \item Links \item Colors \item Fonts \end{itemize} Meeting the requirements within these topics to make documents accessible can often be achieved rather easily, simply by changing a few writing habits.

-It may be in the near or distant future that there are AI tools that will do a lot of this for us, but at present such tools perform poorly.
+It may be in the near or distant future that there are AI tools that will do a lot of this for us, but my use of such tools have given me mixed results.
 I expect this is because so often accessibility decisions need to be made in the context of the text and intended audience.
 Furthermore current AI systems can suffer from ``hallucinations", so it is important that the user has a good idea of what good accessibility looks like.

 There exist various tools that claim to test if a document or website is accessible and/or compliant, but these tools seem to simply flag if a document contains material that fails compliance in some of the most common ways (e.g.\ choice of colors).
+Such checkers are certainly a good place to start, and can be excellent triage tools, which can be especially useful when looking at a large number of documents.
 I have not seen a tool that would give me confidence that a document is truly accessible or fully compliant, especially when it comes to mathematical documents.